 You are entitled to have visibility on this entire process through receipts, etc.

 Driving in Zante can be an enjoyable experience.
 When you mention renting a car in Greece to a lot of people, they look at you with concern.

-But the reality is that driving here is not all that different to driving anywhere else in Europe.
+But the reality is that driving here is not all that different from driving anywhere else in Europe.
 Yes, people drive a little crazier sometimes and there are definitely those who speed unnecessarily.